vanos0600/mc-assistant-ai/README.md

 Tech Stack

-Component

-Technology

-Backend

-Node.js, Express.js

-AI Model

-Google Gemini 2.5 Flash

-AI SDK

-@google/generative-ai

-Environment

-Node.js 20.x (LTS)

-Deployment

-Render (Recommended)
+The tech stack features a secure backend built on Node.js and Express.js.
+The core intelligence is powered by Google's Gemini 2.5 Flash model, integrated via the official @google/generative-ai SDK.
+The application runs in a stable Node.js 20.x (LTS) environment and is optimized for deployment on Render.

 Getting Started